navin2uw/2024-07-08-uwmadison-softwaredev/index.md

 {% elsif site.carpentry == "lc" %}
 {% include lc/setup.html %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
+<strong> Please check the "Setup" page of
-[the lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson.
+[the lesson site]({{ site.incubator_lesson_site }}) for instructions to follow to obtain the software and data you will need to follow the lesson. </strong>
+Be sure to check your setup prior to the workshop — the earlier the better.
+If you need any assistance, please visit the Data Science Hub at Coding Meetup on Tue/Thur, 2:30-4:30pm.”
 {% endif %}